BrainExplore: Large-Scale Discovery of Interpretable Visual Representations in the Human Brain: Experiments

-\paragraph{Quantitative evaluation scores.} We report two metrics: (i) \textbf{\emph{Percentage of Interpretable Hypotheses}}: the fraction of hypotheses that achieve an alignment score above a specified threshold (0.5 or 0.8) with at least one pattern.
-This can be computed either per ROI or across all ROIs. (ii) \textbf{\emph{Number of Interpretable Patterns}}: the number of patterns whose best hypothesis alignment exceeds the same threshold (0.5 or 0.8).
+We report two metrics: (i) \textbf{\emph{Number of Interpretable Hypotheses}} (Table~\ref{tab:hypothesis}): the number/fraction of hypotheses that achieve an alignment score above a specified threshold (0.5 or 0.8) with at least one pattern.
+This can be computed either per ROI or across all ROIs. (ii) \textbf{\emph{Number of Interpretable Patterns}} (Appendix \cref{tab:patterns}): the number of patterns whose best hypothesis alignment exceeds the same threshold (0.5 or 0.8).
 To avoid counting near-duplicate patterns, we remove any component whose voxel-wise correlation with a higher-scoring pattern exceeds 0.5.
+This table shows that SAE yields far more interpretable patterns than other methods: approximately 9k patterns across the brain at a 0.5 threshold, compared to \(\sim\)6k for the Voxels baseline and 226 for ICA.

-\paragraph{Integration across decompositions.} Since every pattern receives a score, searches can be conducted not only within a single decomposition, but also \emph{across} methods and hyperparameters, allowing integrated comparison and selection.
+\paragraph{Predicted fMRI substantially improves interpretability.} Table~\ref{tab:hypothesis} compares decomposition methods trained on measured fMRI alone versus augmented with predicted fMRI, used both to learn the decomposition and to retrieve top-activating images.
+Predicted fMRI yields large gains across methods: ICA increases from an average of around 12 to 207 interpretable hypotheses at the 0.5 threshold, and SAE increases from around 105 to 218.